arthurlormeauwall/OpenCvTester/README.md

 After connecting a simple slider to one of my algorithm parameters, I thought it would be a good exercise to add undo/redo functionality, and a Photoshop like layer structured rendering system with control over each layer opacity.

-This project is nothing less, nothing more.

-Users of this framework are expected to know Java and OpenCv.
+This project is aim to achieve that and its purpose is mostly educationnal.
+Moreover, users of this framework are expected to know Java and OpenCv.

 ## Technologies Used